 COVID-19 has changed daily life.
 It has also altered the plan for Active Iowa.
 Active Iowa will be still be brought to communities, but the timeline has been pushed back until communities can begin to heal.
-To address the needs of communities during COVID-19, the PRC-RH has worked with partners to create a program.
-It helps communities with healthy coping.
-More information on this program can be found here.

 How can I get my Community Involved?

 If you are interested in joining Active Iowa and are a part of a Micropolitan community (between 2,500 and 50,000 people), contact Active Iowa’s Program Manager, Becky Bucklin, at email@example.com.